Ayano Masty, MSc, C-IAYT

-Originally from Japan, Ayano is a bilingual (Japanese/English) Psychedelic Guide who has completed advanced training and certification in Mindfulness-Based Psychedelic Therapy with the Center for Medicinal Mindfulness.
+Originally from Japan, Ayano is a bilingual (Japanese/English) Psychedelic Guide who has completed advanced training and credentialing in Mindfulness-Based Psychedelic Therapy with the Center for Medicinal Mindfulness.
+Ayano is also trained by advanced practitioners at the Center for Medicinal Mindfulness in Psilocybin Support Services and Harm Reduction.
+In addition to this, she has successfully completed Psychedelic First Aid training which includes CPR certification, psychedelic mental health crisis intervention and suicide intervention training.
 Ayano is a yoga therapist certified through the International Association of Yoga Therapy and by Phoenix Rising School of Yoga Therapy.
 She is also a yoga teacher, trained through Kripalu and Phoenix Rising, with experience in Yin Yoga.
 In 2020, Ayano was certified as a practitioner of Compassionate Inquiry, a trauma-informed psychotherapeutic approach developed by Dr. Gabor Maté.
 She is currently pursuing a Masters of Science in the Consciousness, Spirituality and Transpersonal Psychology programme through Alef Trust, accredited by Liverpool John Moores University in the UK, where she explores possibilities of healing in the holotropic state of consciousness.
+MSc thesis: Cannabis-induced holotropic states of consciousness and healing: An Interpretative Phenomenological Analysis.

 Ayano is passionate about facilitating space for people to explore their inner wisdom and truth through embodied awareness.
 She trusts that our bodies carry deep insights about ourselves and the world and that healing (as in movement toward wholeness) is available for everyone.